Streets Alive - Shaping Gore's Future

 Opportunities for safer crossings

-by GoreDC, about 4 years agoShare Opportunities for safer crossings on Facebook Share Opportunities for safer crossings on Twitter Share Opportunities for safer crossings on Linkedin Email Opportunities for safer crossings linkCLOSED: This discussion has concluded.
+by GoreDC, over 4 years agoShare Opportunities for safer crossings on Facebook Share Opportunities for safer crossings on Twitter Share Opportunities for safer crossings on Linkedin Email Opportunities for safer crossings linkCLOSED: This discussion has concluded.
 Thanks to those who took part.Gore traditionally has wide-streets and this can sometimes hinder people crossing safely.
 We all want to be able to cross the roads safely and want our children to be safe going to school.

 - What are your experiences crossing Gore’s streets?